Get answers to all of the most commonly asked questions about adopting step-children.

 - Proof of citizenship

 Prior to beginning the adoption process, it is important to understand that once the adoption is finalized, there is a new parent-child relationship created by law.
 This means that the new adoptive parent will be recognized as the legal parent.
 In the event that there is a divorce or death, that parent will be legally and financially responsible for the child, which includes child support in the event of a divorce.
 While we certainly hope it never happens, it is something to consider.
-However, if you do not adopt, you will have no legal rights to a stepchild in the event of divorce.
+However, if you do not adopt, you will have no legal rights to a spouse’s child in the event of divorce.
 If you have developed a parental bond with a stepchild, you may want to strongly consider adoption.

 Termination of Parental Rights

-Prior to filing the Petition for Adoption or as part of the adoption, it is important to take the appropriate steps to terminate the parental rights of the other (surviving) parent of the child you are seeking to adopt.
+Prior to filing the Petition for Adoption or as part of the adoption, it is important to take the appropriate steps to terminate the parental rights of the other (surviving) biological parent of the child you are seeking to adopt.
 Termination of parental rights can be very tricky and must be done properly.
 If every step is not done properly, the adoption will not be successful, or worse, may be set aside.
-Termination of parental rights is not something the courts take lightly and it can be a difficult process.
-Even if you are not sure about the whereabouts of the other parent or if they have completely abandoned the child, there is a very strict process for terminating rights.
+Termination of parental rights is not something the family courts take lightly and it can be a difficult process.
+Even if you are not sure about the whereabouts of the other birth parent or if they have completely abandoned the child, there is a very strict process for terminating rights.